 For example, if you have an editorial channel where you discuss trending topics and current affairs such as covid-19, you might be able to find stock footage of vaccines, hospital beds, doctors, nurses, medicines, and similar videos related to the topic.
-You can easily get the credit packs, download clips, and use them copyright-free in your videos.
+You can easily get the credit packs, download clips, and use them royalty-free in your videos.

-While good stock videos are typically quite expensive, at IndieVisual we’ve got some incredibly affordable pricing.
+are typically quite expensive, at IndieVisual we’ve got some incredibly affordable pricing.
 In case you’re in a dilemma about whether stock videos are worth investing in, think of the amount of time, money and work it’s saving you.